This post may contain affiliate links. Please see our disclosure policy.

 Milk – opt for full-fat (whole) milk for the best results.

-Plain flour – also known as ‘all-purpose’ flour, this helps create the perfect crêpe batter.
+Plain flour – also known as ‘all-purpose’ flour.

-Sugar – you can add as much, or as little, as you like depending on how sweet you want your crêpes to be – bearing in mind you will be adding strawberries and a delicious white chocolate cream.
+Sugar – you can add as much, or as little, as you like depending on how sweet you want your crêpes to be – bearing in mind you will be adding a sweet white chocolate cream.
 I use caster sugar but you could use granulated if that is what you have.

 Double cream – you must use double (heavy) cream in this recipe as single cream won’t whip up so you won’t be able to spread it to layer the crêpes.
-I like to whisk to soft peaks but you can go a little firmer, if you prefer – just take care not to over whisk or you will be well on your way to making your own butter!
+I like to whisk to soft peaks but you can go a little firmer, if you prefer – just take care not to over whisk.

 Substitutions and Variations:

-Nuts – you could decorate with a sprinkling of toasted desiccated coconut, pistachios, flaked almonds or roughly chopped hazelnuts for extra flavour and added crunch, if wished.
+Nuts – you could decorate with a sprinkling of toasted desiccated coconut, pistachios, flaked almonds or roughly chopped hazelnuts for extra flavour and added crunch, if you like.

-Strawberries – you don’t have to make a Strawberry Mille Crêpe Cake!
-This recipe is also delicious with raspberries, cherries, blueberries, blackberries – pretty much any kind of berry works brilliantly.
+Strawberries – this recipe is also delicious with raspberries, cherries, blueberries, blackberries – pretty much any kind of berry works brilliantly.
 Or fill with whipped cream and drizzle in chocolate or Nutella!
 Would also be amazing to do a banoffee version with sliced bananas, caramel sauce and whipped cream.

 Here’s how to make Strawberry Mille Crêpe Cake: